 The Health Connector administers the Commonwealth's Health Insurance Marketplace under the ACA.
 As the Commonwealth's Marketplace, the Health Connector offers qualified health plans to individuals and small businesses.
-Individuals with incomes under 400% of the federal poverty level (FPL) are eligible for federal tax credits, and certain small businesses shopping through the Marketplace had access to small business health care tax credits for two years per employer, which may extend into 2018 as new businesses enroll with the Marketplace.
+Individuals with incomes under 400% of the federal poverty level (FPL) are eligible for federal tax credits, and certain small businesses shopping through the Marketplace can access federal small business health care tax credits for up to two years.
 Individuals with incomes between 133% and 300% FPL, as well as certain Aliens with Special Status (AWSS) with incomes between 0% and 300% FPL, have access to additional state and federal subsidies through a program called ConnectorCare.
 The state provides additional state subsidies via ConnectorCare to ensure that the premiums and point-of-service cost sharing for certain low-income members, after factoring in federal subsidies, are similar to what was available through the Commonwealth Care program.

 The fiscal 2018 budget for the Health Connector is expected to be fully funded from dedicated revenues in the CCTF.
-Total Health Connector gross spending in fiscal 2018 is projected to be \$283.6 million, an increase of \$46.7 million from fiscal 2017 gross spending of \$236.9 million.
-Fiscal 2018 spending for the Health Connector, net of federal revenue, is projected to be \$177.5 million, an increase of \$24.1 million compared to \$153.4 million in fiscal 2017.
+Total Health Connector gross spending in fiscal 2018 is estimated to have been \$279.9 million, an increase of \$43.0 million from fiscal 2017 gross spending of \$236.9 million.
+Fiscal 2018 spending for the Health Connector, net of federal revenue, is estimated to have been \$174.8 million, an increase of \$21.4 million compared to \$153.4 million in fiscal 2017.